Etam4225/COVID19-NYC-Recovering/README.md

 ## Is NYC recovering from COVID-19?
 Let's take a look.

-You can use the [editor on GitHub](https://github.com/Etam4225/Data-Science/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Revenue of NYC during and before COVID-19
 I gathered data that provided me details on the revenue NYC earned during previous years, including when COVID-19 hit.
 As you all know, Hunter College closed it's doors at around March 2020 and there was a 2 week lockdown imposed on many citizens.
 As such, for 2020's tax revenue I expected to see quite a decrease in revenue.
 However, the data I've gathered shows otherwise.

-Below is a graph of the mean actual NYC tax revenue annually.
+Below is a graph of the mean actual NYC tax revenue annually (**In millions of dollars**).
 (This graph is the combined results of various sectors of tax revenue which includes various taxes like cigarette tax, real property tax, commerical rent tax, business corp tax, etc.)

 ![Mean Actual NYC Tax Revenue by Year](https://github.com/Etam4225/COVID19-NYC-Recovering/blob/main/Mean%20annual%20Revenue%20Yearly.PNG)